opensource-opentype/features/feature-breakdown.md

 default.
 They are indicated with "on" against a green background in the following table.

-Where features marked with "shaper," the recommendation is to leave activation and usage of that feature up to the script-shaping library (e.g., HarfBuzz).
+Where features are marked with "shaper," the recommendation is to leave activation and usage of that feature up to the script-shaping library (e.g., HarfBuzz).
 Features marked "dependent" are dependencies of other, higher-level features and are not activated separately.